appium/appium-inspector/docs/session-builder/capability-builder.md

 Changing the name or value of any capability will automatically adjust the contents of [the JSON structure](#capability-json-structure) on the right side of the Session Builder.

-There are 5 options for the value type:
+There are 4 options for the value type:

 -   text
 -   boolean
 -   number
 -   JSON object
--   filepath

 Selecting a different option may change the value input field.